 Sneak, to not be heard.
 Alertness, to avoid guards and not bump into things.
 Security, to figure out the guards' schedule.
 Search, to find the correct tents.

 Great outcome: The characters free the archaeologists and can also get the Professor's notes.
-Good outcome: The characters free the archaeologists and sneak away.

-Limited outcome: The characters free the archaeologists but are discovered as they leave the site.
-Bad outcome: The characters are forced to fight

-Bad outcome: The characters are forced to fight their way in.

-Abysmal outcome: The characters are captured before they even start.
+- Good outcome: The characters free the archaeologists and sneak away. - Limited outcome: The characters free the archaeologists but are discovered as they leave the site. - Bad outcome: The characters are forced to fight their way in. - Abysmal outcome: The characters are captured before they even start.